rlee0525/Algorithms/Interview/Concepts.md

 - Protected can be accessed by this class and any subclasses of this class.

 ## Redux
+- When building a Single Page Application (SPA) from components you end up storing some sort of state.
+When using React or similar frameworks, at some point you have to terminate network calls for data, place them onto a variable, and expose them to your markup for each component.
+Over time managing state on components becomes complex because you have to keep passing data structures between components and this creates a coupling issue.
+Redux allows you to consolidate down all your state into a single location and define a set of inputs and outputs.
+This concept helps you conform to the Separation of Concerns principle of software design (SOC).
 - Redux is a JavaScript framework for managing the frontend state of a web application, allowing us to store information organized and quickly insert and retrieve that information.
 - It is also very predictable as it helps you write apps that behave consistently.
 The state can only be modified by dispatching actions that are made with pure functions called reducers.
 - Redux middlewares allows async actions, logging, and so on.